bharatbalothia/wcelab-OMT/User_Journey.md

 3. The user executes the migration with ./oms-migration.sh order (By doing this when the writer process runs, it will pick up the above modified records and redo the migration write process)

-### Epic 8 Re-migrate a specific Shipment (//TODO: link to Epic)

-User is running Order Migration Tool after previous run or runs.
-User's intent is to re-migrate a specific shipment using one migration server and one JVM.

-1. The user reviews the ```./config/source``` and ```./config/target``` to confirm parameters are valid to the user's intented migration.
-2. To redo for a order-date or list of shipments.
-The user will update the column ‘IS_IMPORT_SUCCESS = false’ for the related records in MG_XXX tables.
-3. The user executes the migration with ./oms-migration.sh shipment (By doing this when the writer process runs, it will pick up the above modified records and redo the migration write process)

 ### Epic 9 To get the list of failure count and pending list of Orders/Shipments. (//TODO: link to Epic)